Algebraic models and arithmetic geometry of Teichm\"uller curves in genus two: Cusps and spin components

 We then identify a smooth point $c \in G_D^0$ and call {\sf spin\_check.magma} which checks that $c$ corresponds to a cusp of $W_D$ (i.e. $I_2^5/I_{10}$ has a pole at $c$), identifies the splitting prototypes $p$ of discriminant $D$ satisfying $IC(p) = IC_D(b_D(c))$ and verifies that they all have even spin using Equation \ref{eqn:protspin}.
 This shows that the curve $w_D^0(r,s)=0$ is birational to $W_D^0$.

 Applying the non-trivial field automorphism of $\qq(\sqrt{D})$ to all of the equations in {\sf certD.magma} gives a curve $G_D^1$ and maps $a_D^1$, $b_D^1$ and $h_D^1$.
 Since the equations in {\sf ICDrs.magma} have coefficients in $\qq$, ELA with input $a = a_D^1$ and $b=b_D^1$ will return the Galois conjugates of the eigenforms returned by ELA with input $a=a_D^0$ and $b=b_D^0$.
 We conclude that the Galois conjugate $w_D^1$ of $w_D^0$ defines a curve birational to another component of $W_D$.
-We verify that this component is $W_D^1$ by the method above applied to the point in $G_D^1$ Galois conjugate to $c \in G_D^0$. \end{proof} \begin{rmk} Some care has to be taken when choosing the point $c \in G_D^0$ in the proof of Theorem \ref{thm:wDers} since the stable limit $h_D^0(c)$ does not always uniquely identify the corresponding splitting prototype.
+We verify that this component is $W_D^1$ by the method above applied to the point in $G_D^1$ Galois conjugate to $c \in G_D^0$. \end{proof}

+\begin{proof}[Proof of Theorem \ref{thm:wDrs} (for $D \equiv 1 \bmod 8$).]
+For $D \equiv 1 \bmod 8$, the fact that $w_D(r,s)=0$ gives a birational model for $W_D$ follows from Theorem \ref{thm:wDers} and the identity $w_D(r,s) = w_D^0(r,s) w_D^1(r,s)$, which most computer algebra systems will readily verify. \end{proof} \begin{rmk} Some care has to be taken when choosing the point $c \in G_D^0$ in the proof of Theorem \ref{thm:wDers} since the stable limit $h_D^0(c)$ does not always uniquely identify the corresponding splitting prototype.
 For instance, the first coordinate $a$ in the splitting prototype does not affect the stable limit, as reflected by the fact that $a$ does not appear on the right hand side of Equation \ref{eqn:ICprot}. \end{rmk} We can combine the parametrization $h_D^0$ and its Galois conjugate $h_D^1$ used in the proof of Theorem \ref{thm:wDers} into a birational map

 We will use $h_D$ in the next section to give biregular models of reducible $\overline{W}_D$ for certain $D$ in the next section.

 Our proof of Theorem \ref{thm:wDers} also establishes Theorem \ref{thm:gDexy} which gives Weierstrass models for the components of $W_{57}$, $W_{65}$ and $W_{73}$. \begin{proof}[Proof of Theorem \ref{thm:gDexy}] For $D \in \left\{ 57,65,73 \right\}$, the curve $G_D^0$ defined in {\sf certD.magma} is the curve defined by $g_D^0(x,y) = 0$.
 In the proof of Theorem \ref{thm:wDers}, we saw that $W_D^0$ is birational to $G_D^0$ and $W_D^1$ is birational to the Galois conjugate of $G_D^0$. \end{proof} We can also complete the proof of Theorem \ref{thm:rationalwd} concerning Weierstrass curves of genus zero. \begin{proof}[Proof of Theorem \ref{thm:rationalwd}] For $D \leq 41$ with $D \equiv 1 \bmod 8$, the curve $G_D^0$ defined in {\sf certD.magma} is $\pp^1$ and the maps $a_D$ and $b_D$ are defined over $\qq(\sqrt{D})$.
 This shows that the components of $W_D$ are birational to $\pp^1$ over $\qq(\sqrt{D})$ for such discriminants.
 The remaining claims made in Theorem \ref{thm:rationalwd} are established in Propositions \ref{prop:rationalwdoverq} and \ref{prop:w21conic}. \end{proof}